Skip to content

 Connect with Jimmy Vincent (jimmy.vincent@humber.ca), the Humber Arboretum's Coordinator of Camps, Education and Community Outreach, if you have an idea to incorporate the Arboretum into your curriculum or are seeking a placement for students related to community health, education, or working with children.

-Connect with Marilyn Campbell (marilyn.campbell@humber.ca), the Humber Arboretum's Communications Assistant, to inquire about placements related to media or communications.
+Connect with Marilyn Campbell (marilyn.campbell@humber.ca), the Humber Arboretum's Communications and Marketing Officer, to inquire about placements related to media or communications.

 Teach in an Outdoor Classroom